scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 4:33
 If a page merits only a robotic response,
 4:35
-it shouldn't be a page.
+it shouldn’t be a page.
 4:37
 And ideally, pages alert us about a novel problem
 4:41
-or an event that hasn't been seen before.
+or an event that hasn’t been seen before.
 4:43
 That means we need to take action
 4:44
-to prevent pages from reoccurring once we've
+to prevent pages from reoccurring once we’ve
 4:46
 mitigated the triggering condition
 4:48
 and, hopefully, identified the root cause.
 4:51
-Alerts that don't meet these criteria should not be pages.
+Alerts that don’t meet these criteria should not be pages.
 4:54
-Alerts that aren't actionable are of no use at all.
+Alerts that aren’t actionable are of no use at all.
 4:57
 Alerts that require human intervention
 4:59
-but that aren't urgent should be filed as tickets instead.
+but that aren’t urgent should be filed as tickets instead.
 5:03
 Cloud monitoring supports multiple notification channels.
 5:06